nicmorais/working-CHIP-tools/README.md

 # CHIP-tools
-A collection of scripts for working with CHIP
+A collection of scripts for working with CHIP - now working.

 ## Requirements
 1) **sunxi-tools** from your package manager or from the [Sunxi repository](https://github.com/linux-sunxi/sunxi-tools.git)